ArshRai17/cool-anemone/content/posts/where-is-my-stratocaster.md

 thumb_img_path: /images/strat-3.png
 content_img_path: /images/strat-3.png
 ---
-As I lie down, getting cuppings and electrical stimulation on my back, my mind wanders about to my guitar.
+As I lie down, getting cuppings and electrical stimulation on my back - yes, the joys of chronic back pain - my mind wanders about to my guitar.

 The best thing about COVID is impulse buying.
 No wonder online businesses never went bust.
 And, for a person who is impatient and impulsive, Fender's American Pro II Stratocaster sure looked like Jessica Rabbit working her charms.
 I need to give a little kudos to myself because I did help a lot of online businesses with my extravagant spending on music-related gadgets and then deciding to have a kid in these uncertain times.
 Voilà!